CorDamir/mildew-alert/README.md

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 - The dataset contains 4208 images; 2104 of healthy cherry leaves and 2104 of cherry leaves with powdery mildew, taken from the client's crop fields.
-Powdery mildew is a fungal disease that affects many plant species.

 ## Business Requirements